jnoriega232/osticket-prereqs/README.md

 <p>

-**Step 16:** Go back to the browser and continue setting up osTicket by filling out the fields.
+**Step 16: Continue Setting Up osTicket in the Browser** Go back to the browser and continue setting up osTicket by filling out the fields.

 - Help Desk Name: *Name*'s Help Desk
 - Default Email: Any email you want (nothing will be sent to it, just for practice)